 If your benefits eligible pay increases to \$50,001 or above for benefits purposes for annual enrollment in the next plan year, you will be automatically enrolled in LTD coverage so your coverage continues uninterrupted.
 The cost of LTD coverage will be deducted from your pay beginning January 1 of the next plan year (following annual enrollment) unless you decline coverage.
-Refer to the Your Benefits ResourcesTM website, available through TotalComp@Citi at www.totalcomponline.com during annual enrollment for the cost.
+Refer to the Your Benefits ResourcesTM website, available through TotalComp@Citi at www.totalcomponline.com during annual enrollment for the cost

-If you do not elect "no coverage" during annual enrollment (or as a new hire) you will be automatically enrolled.
+If you do not elect "no coverage" during annual enrollment when your benefits eligible pay exceeds \$50,000.99 for the next plan year (or as a new hire with the requisite benefits eligible pay), you will be automatically enrolled.
 You have the option to decline coverage.
 If you do so within the first 90 days following your enrollment, you will receive a refund of your paid premiums.
 You can also decline coverage after the initial 90-day period, however, premiums will not be refunded to you.

-If your benefits eligible pay is: \$50,000.99 or less Citi provides LTD coverage at no cost to you.
+If your benefits eligible pay is: \$50,000.99 1 or less Citi provides LTD coverage at no cost to you.
 From \$50,001 to \$500,000 You will pay for coverage with after-tax dollars.
 The LTD benefit under the Citi plan is tax free, meaning you don't pay taxes on the benefit you receive from MetLife.

-If your benefits eligible pay increases above \$50,000.99 during the year, you will be automatically enrolled in LTD coverage, during annual enrollment, for the following year.
+If your benefits eligible pay increases above \$50,000.99 for benefits purposes for the following plan year, you will be automatically enrolled in LTD coverage, during annual enrollment, for the following year.
 Effective January 1 of the following year, contributions will be deducted from your pay.
 If you do not want LTD coverage for the following year, you must select "no coverage" during annual enrollment.
 However, if you do not opt out of LTD coverage during annual enrollment you will have 90 days beginning January 1 to opt out.
 If you opt out within this 90-day period, these contributions will be refunded to you.